UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 The construction works are extensive throughout the park, requiring the majority of the park to be fenced off by the Contractor as a work site.

-Access to the Quentin Kenihan Inclusive Playground (QKIP) and the Adelaide Lawn Bowls Club will be maintained, with primary access via the via Dequetteville Terrace car park.
+Access to the Quentin Kenihan Inclusive Playground (QKIP) and the Adelaide Lawn Bowls Club will be maintained, with primary access via Dequetteville Terrace car park.
+Accessible parking is also available on Rundle Road.

 Access is required to be restricted to limit general access for the safety of the community, as the works will require lighting to be turned off for upgrades, there will be open trenches for extended periods and construction vehicles traversing the park.